'House of the Dragon' Episode 9 Recap: The Queen Who Never Was

 The king is dead.
-You already know that if you've seen the teaser for episode 9, titled The Green Council, which announced the monarch's passing after last week's show.
+You already know that if you saw the teaser for episode 9, titled The Green Council, which announced the monarch's passing after episode 8.
 Just before Viserys died, he managed to ensure the realm's disruption when he accidentally gave Alicent the impression he wanted their son Aegon to be king.

-A classic mix up!
-This wouldn't have happened if the Targaryens didn't insist of naming every second newborn Aegon.
+A classic mix-up!
+This wouldn't have happened if the Targaryens didn't insist on naming every second newborn Aegon.

 The Green Council is the penultimate episode of House of the Dragon's first season.
 (The title is a reference to the Hightowers, whose house color is green.)
 It was one of the best, too.
 A few characters got to shine like never before, while others showed their true colors for the first time.
 Caution: House of the Dragon spoilers ahead.
 In addition, this recap references sexual coercion.